We're modernising the Great Western route, increasing capacity for passengers and freight.

 Masefield Way, Horfield

-In November we need to carry out crucial works to improve the drainage system (culvert) running under the tracks adjacent to Masefield Way in Horfield.
-This will involve diverting the existing drain which is severely damaged, and installing a new one.
+On the weekend of 18/19 November we completed essential improvements to the drainage system (culvert) running under the tracks adjacent to Masefield Way in Horfield.
+This involved diverting the existing drain which was severely damaged, and installing a new one.

 Filton Abbey Wood station